By Wendy C. Brooks, DVM, DipABVP

 Available in 1.25 mg, 2 mg, 5 mg, 10 mg, 15 mg, 30 mg tablets, and 5 mg capsules

 Monoamine oxidases are enzymes we have in two areas: the brain (monoamine oxidase inhibitor -B) and in the liver/GI tract (monoamine oxidase inhibitor -A).
 In the brain, these enzymes break down used neurotransmitters (chemicals that enable nerves to communicate).
 One of these neurotransmitters is called dopamine.
 Type B monoamine oxidases are responsible for getting rid of dopamine when it is no longer needed.
 Sometimes, however, it is beneficial to have dopamine stick around a bit.
-Selegiline hydrochloride is a type B monoamine oxidase inhibitor (or MAO-B inhibitor) which is how it exerts its therapeutic effects.
+Selegiline hydrochloride in the body is converted into three products: two stimulants and a type B monoamine oxidase inhibitor (an MAO-B inhibitor).
+These three products all produce the effects of selegiline hydrochloride.

-There are two approved indications for selegiline hydrochloride in dogs: treating Cushing’s disease, an excess in corticosteroid hormone production, and treating senile mental deterioration (canine cognitive dysfunction).
+There are two approved indications for selegiline hydrochloride in dogs: treating pituitary-dependent Cushing’s disease, an excess in corticosteroid hormone production stemming from a pituitary tumor, and treating senile mental deterioration (canine cognitive dysfunction).
 The use of selegiline hydrochloride in dogs with Cushing's disease has met with limited success despite its FDA approval for this use.
 Since trilostane and lysodren are virtually the only medications used for Cushing's disease, we will confine our discussion to the behavioral uses of selegiline hydrochloride.
 Selegiline hydrochloride is not approved for use in cats but studies have shown it to be helpful in feline cognitive dysfunction as well.

 Cushing’s disease is the insidious debilitating hormone imbalance that results when the adrenal glands overproduce cortisone.
 Most cases (85%) occur as the result of a tumor in the pituitary gland that produces a stimulatory hormone called ACTH.
 This hormone leads both adrenal glands to enlarge and overproduce cortisone, which in turn leads to symptoms associated with Cushing’s disease.